-The UA Internal Audit Department was started in May of 1995.
+The University of Arizona Internal Audit Department was started in May of 1995.

 Internal Auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
 Internal Auditing reviews the reliability and integrity of information, compliance with policies and regulations, the safeguarding of assets, the economical and efficient use of resources and established operational goals and objectives.
 Internal Audit consults with management, the university community and various constituents to help the University achieve its goals.
 We work independently to ensure compliance with policies, rules and regulations and state and federal requirements.
 We proactively focus our efforts on the risks and exposures having the greatest potential or actual impact to the University and remain flexible with both our resources and approach in order to react appropriately to rapidly changing conditions.
 Internal Audit staff are trained professionals with business degrees in accounting or related fields.
 We participate in a variety of continuing education programs directed toward current issues in Higher Education and Internal Auditing.
 Our goal is to provide you with skilled professional support that will enable you to more effectively fulfill the mission of your department.